smeisler/smeisler.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral fellow at the [Penn Lifespan Informatics and Neuroimaging Center](https://www.pennlinc.io/), working with Dr. Ted Satterthwaite.
+I am a postdoctoral fellow at the [Penn Lifespan Informatics and Neuroimaging Center](https://www.pennlinc.io/), working with Dr. Theodore Satterthwaite.
 I received my PhD from the Harvard/MIT Program in Speech and Hearing Bioscience and Technology (SHBT), where I trained in multimodal neuroimaging and cognitive neuroscience.

 My research focuses on understanding how white matter development supports cognition and contributes to risk for emerging psychopathology.
 I leverage large-scale, multimodal neuroimaging datasets and advanced computational methods to characterize developmental trajectories across infancy through adolescence, with a particular interest in how these patterns generalize to clinically acquired data.
 Looking ahead, I aim to build a research program that integrates population-scale neuroscience with clinically actionable biomarkers of neurodevelopmental and psychiatric disorders.